The Best Budget Decorating Ideas (Smart Trend Choices): Part 4 of 4

 2. YOUR FRONT DOOR (inside OR outside)

-Hands-down, painting the front door is my FAAAVE weekend project and it doesn’t even need to take a whole weekend or full bottle of wine – it can be done in an afternoon with a sippy cup!
+Hands-down, painting the front door is my favorite weekend project.
+And it doesn’t even need to take a whole weekend or a full bottle of wine – it can be done in an afternoon with a sippy cup!

 Before, this front door was oooookay, but no screamin’ glory…